 Users like the price and deep-cleaning effects, and you can use the cleanser of your choice.

 Comes with three heads for versatile facial treatment.
 Users with acne and problem skin report good results, as it allows treatment cleaners to penetrate the skin more deeply.

 Some users report vague instructions along with the brush.
-May need to replace brush heads frequently.
-Not waterproof.

 What if there was a way to not only remove pore-clogging facial oil and makeup, but to really give your skin a deep-down cleaning that helped exfoliate dead cells and left your complexion soft, glowing, and primed to soak up your favorite moisturizer or serum?
 Well, there is such a device: a facial cleansing brush.